-In 1854, while Commodore Matthew C. Perry‘s U.S. Navy squadron was surveying the future treaty port of Hakodate on Hokkaido in 1854, two sailors aboard the USS Vandalia died.
+In 1854, while Commodore Matthew C. Perry‘s U.S. Navy squadron was surveying the future treaty port of Hakodate on Hokkaido, two sailors aboard the USS Vandalia died.
 Seaman James C. Wolfe died on 25 May and Seaman G. W. Remick died on 27 May 1854.
 Both were interred in a seaside plot in what later became the city’s Foreign Cemetery, now a tourist attraction.

 In 1860, as a result of Perry’s efforts in Japan, the Tokugawa Shogunate dispatched its first embassy to the United States aboard the Kanrin Maru, a Dutch-built ship skippered by Katsu Kaishū.
 Also aboard was Fukuzawa Yukichi, perhaps Japan’s most effective early Westernizer.